-also have been used to produce aglycosylated MAbs.
-Such systems avoid some complications otherwise associated with whole-cell E. colibased production - e.g., sequestration of product in inclusion bodies and production of endotoxin (40, 41).
-It may be possible to incorporate glycosylation pathway enzymes into cell-free translation systems to produce glycoproteins, but doing so has yet to be assessed (42).
+Cell-free expression systems based on purified E. coli cellular components also have been used to produce aglycosylated MAbs.
+Such systems do not come with some complications otherwise associated with whole-cell E. coli-based production - e.g., sequestration of product in inclusion bodies and production of endotoxin (39, 40).
+It may be possible to incorporate glycosylation pathway enzymes into cell-free translation systems to produce glycoproteins, but doing so has not been assessed yet (41).

-Production Bioreactor and Harvest: Despite best molecular design efforts to promote correct chain pairing, side products are still produced: e.g., covalent and noncovalent aggregates, mispaired product, partial product, and other variants.
+Production Bioreactor and Harvest:

+Despite best molecular design efforts to promote correct chain pairing, side products are still produced: e.g., covalent and noncovalent aggregates, mispaired product, partial product, and other variants.
 Because they can affect final-product efficacy and safety, those side products should be removed.
-Certain approaches during vector design, cell-line development, and cell culture production phases can limit the presence of side products and significantly reduce their burden on downstream processing.
+Certain approaches during cell-line development and cell culture production phases can limit the presence of side products and reduce their burden on downstream processing.

-With bsAbs, it is advisable to express heavy chains (HC) and light chains (LC) on separate plasmids because optimizing the plasmid ratio during transfection can be the single most important factor to promote proper assembly of desired products.
-Other upstream factors that can influence product quality are bioreactor type and culture mode (e.g., perfusion or fed-batch), culture duration, supply of metabolic precursors, accumulation of metabolic waste products, concentration of gases, and culture temperature.
+With bsAbs, it is advisable to express heavy chains (HC) and light chains (LC) from separate plasmids because optimizing the plasmid ratio during transfection can be the single most important factor to promote assembly of desired products.
+Other upstream factors that can influence product quality are bioreactor type and culture mode (e.g., perfusion or batch-fed), culture duration, supply of metabolic precursors, accumulation of metabolic waste products, concentration of gases, and culture temperature.
 Developers can monitor the formation of aggregates, noncovalent misformed and partial products, and fragments using size-exclusion high-performance liquid chromatography (SE-HPLC).

-Monitoring to Understand the Process: Many of the IgG-like bsAbs have complex oligomeric structures and are prone to misassembly.
-So it is important to ensure that aggregation and misformed products be identified and monitored throughout the production process.
+Monitoring to Understand the

+Process: Aggregation or misformed products should be identified and monitored throughout the production process.
 Haberger et al. developed a method to identify size variants accurately during CrossMAb production.
-After first identifying the fragment and aggregate variations present in their samples using native electrospray ionization mass spectrometry (ESI-MS), the investigators coupled a size-exclusionbased ultrahigh-pressure liquid chromatography (SEC-UPLC) with UV detection method to the native ESI-MS for monitoring alternate size variants during upstream and downstream processing (44).
-That methodology can be applied at both early and later process stages for other complex bsAbs.
+After first identifying the fragment and aggregate variations present in their samples using native electrospray ionization mass spectrometry (ESI-MS), the investigators coupled a size-exclusionbased ultrahigh-pressure liquid chromatography (UHPLC-SEC) method with UV detection to the native ESI-MS for monitoring formation and/ or removal of alternate size variants during upstream and downstream processing (42).
+That methodology can be applied to at both early and later process stages for other complex bsAbs.